adamsilver/fdpb/01-Register.md

 And so, we'll use a pattern that has an ever present, high-contrast and easy to read label and hint.
 We'll leave placeholders and floating labels to our competitors.

-## Passphrases

-Many sites ask for a complex set of password rules.
-They must at least:

-- eight characters
-- one uppercase letter
-- one lowercase letter
-- one number

-Where possible, we should avoid asking users to create complex passwords because they are hard to remember.
-In the case of simplifying the password field, we might consider passphrases[^2].

-A passphrase has many benefits but they are also less familiar to users so for our form we'll stick to the common and familiar pattern and solve the challenge inherent in the traditional password field.

 ## The Question Protocol

 Nobody wants to use the forms we put in front of them, they just want the outcome.
 If, for example, we're asking users to register for an online shop, the appeal may lie in one or all of the following selling points: